 Flight Points – 1 point

 - In case of a tie, duplicate places shall be awarded and all numerical places will be awarded as though there had been no tie.
 (Ex.
 1, 2, 2, 3, 4…)

-- In the event of a tie for National or Reserve Champion, the competitor who has the most 1st place event finishes wins.
-If a tie still exists then the competitor who has the most 2nd place event finishes wins, etc.
+- In the event of a tie for 1st or 2nd place, the competitor who has the most 1st place event finishes wins.
+If a tie still exists, then the competitor who has the most 2nd places finishes wins, etc.

 - All points are awarded per Rule 13.2.4 – NARAM.

 - At NARAM, results shall be posted in each of the following categories:

 - Two classes of section championship awards shall be recognized.

 - 1. NRC Section Champion awards shall be given for first and second place during the contest year.

 - 2. Section National Champion awards shall be given for first and second place at NARAM.